douglascraigschmidt/LiveLessons/Folders/README.md

   a recursively-structured directory folder sequentially and concurrently.

 .
+Sync -- This example shows the use of the Java streams framework to process entries in a recursively-structured directory folder using the Java sequential and parallel streams frameworks.
+It also shows how to implement spliterators and collectors for Java sequential and parallel streams.

-Sync -- This example shows how to use the Java streams framework together with the Visitor pattern to process entries in a large recursive directory folder sequentially and in parallel.
+.
+WebFlux -- This example shows how to use the Spring WebFlux framework together with Project Reactor to process entries in a large recursive directory folder concurrently as a web service.